tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 : In previous versions of DTLS, this field was used for version negotiation and represented the highest version number supported by the client.
-Experience has shown that many servers do not properly implement version negotiation, leading to “version intolerance” in which the server rejects an otherwise acceptable ClientHello with a version number higher than it supports.
-In DTLS 1.3, the client indicates its version preferences in the “supported_versions” extension (see Section 4.2.1 of {{!TLS13}}) and the legacy_version field MUST be set to {254, 253}, which was the version number for DTLS 1.2.
+Experience has shown that many servers do not properly implement version negotiation, leading to "version intolerance" in which the server rejects an otherwise acceptable ClientHello with a version number higher than it supports.
+In DTLS 1.3, the client indicates its version preferences in the "supported_versions" extension (see Section 4.2.1 of {{!TLS13}}) and the legacy_version field MUST be set to {254, 253}, which was the version number for DTLS 1.2.